-Newsrooms hold moment of silence for 5 shooting victims
+Silence in newsrooms as 5 slain at Maryland paper remembered

 "Students will be traumatized by the loss and they'll also be wondering about the issue of safety, which is something we haven't had to deal with much in the U.S.," she said.

 Before the remembrance in Annapolis, Capital Gazette photographer Paul W. Gillespie tweeted an image from the staff's temporary newsroom showing a banner bearing the name of the paper.
-The banner, which journalists marched with in Annapolis' Fourth of July parade, made the temporary quarters "feel a bit more like home," he wrote.
+The banner, which journalists marched with in the state capital's Fourth of July parade, made the temporary quarters "feel a bit more like home," he wrote.

 Jarrod Ramos, a 38-year-old Maryland man with a longtime grudge against the newspaper, has been charged with five counts of first-degree murder in the shooting.
 He is being held without bail.